-ET 4014 Advanced Technical Problems in Electronics (1-4) Individual/ group work on recent developments and advanced technical concepts.
+ET 4014 Advanced Technical Problems in Electronics (1-4) Individual/group work on recent developments and advanced technical

+Individual/group work on recent developments and advanced technical concepts.
 Experimentation and technical exploration of content not available through formal course offerings.
 May be repeated for a maximum of 8 semester hours.

-ET 5010 Special Problems in Electronics Technology (1-3) Meets individual student needs for additional research and/or laboratory experiences in the development of technical knowledge and skills in electronics technology.
+ET 5010 Special Problems in Electronics Technology (1- 3) Meets individual student needs for additional research and/or laboratory experiences in the development of technical knowledge and skills in electronics technology.
 May be repeated for a maximum of 6 semester hours.